Gravity Discovery Centre: Biodiversity Gallery

 In the Biodiversity Gallery, visitors can view displays about some of the local flora and fauna.
 The south-west of Australia is regarded as one of the world's “biodiversity hotspots” with many endemic species that are under threat.
 Local bushland surrounding the centre is inhabited by some rare and endangered species of plants and animals.
 The gallery aims to celebrate the rich diversity of plant and animal species in the area.
 Insect specimens, such as a native bee, have been submersed in resin for visitors to view under the microscope.
 Samples of local wildflowers are also presented for examination.

 Biodiversity Walks around the site (often with a guide) enable visitors to view a great diversity of plant species in a short walk.
 Ancient paperbark trees (Melaleuca sp.), between 800 and 1000 years old, exist in the area beside the Leaning Tower.

 The Gravity Discovery Centre is located on state government managed land and the surrounding bushland is in its original state, unchanged for thousands of years.
 The wildflowers provide a colourful display every spring.
 The bright orange-yellow Morrison shrubs (Verticordia nitens) begin to bloom in November, with the display lasting through to mid-January.
 However, many other plants and animals can be found all year round.

 The Leaning Tower of Gingin

 The Leaning Tower of Gingin is a purpose built 45 m tall steel inclined tower, designed so that visitors can recreate the experiments of Galileo Galilei.
 There are 222 steps to the top from where balloons filled with water can be dropped through chutes.
 The tower leans at an angle of 15 degrees and held in place by 180 tons of concrete.
-The drop tower is also used by the YouTube channel "How Ridiculous" for various drop tests.
+The drop tower is also used by the YouTube channel "How Ridiculous" & "Mark Rober" for various drop tests.